 - 2 tsp vanilla

-Combine sugar, butter, baking squares, and milk to a medium saucepan and bring to a boil while stirring.
-After bringing it to a boil let boil for an additional 5 minutes.
-Remove from heat.
-Whisk in salt (if using unsalted butter) and vanilla.
-Stir in oats and let rest for 3 minutes.
-Spoon out onto parchment paper to cool and to finish setting. the end result will be cookies that are somewhat hardened yet chewy and soft inside.
-Enjoy!
+Combine the first 5 ingredients in a medium saucepan and bring to a boil over medium-high heat while stirring.
+After bringing to a slight boil, turn down to medium and let boil without stirring until the temperature on the candy thermometer reads 250 degrees Fahrenheit.
+Remove from heat and transfer to a large bowl.
+Stir in vanilla and oats and let rest for 3 minutes.
+Using a soup spoon, spoon out cookies onto parchment paper to cool and to finish setting.
+They will look shiny but will set as they cool.
+The end result will be cookies that are somewhat hard yet chewy and soft inside.

 by: Short Girl Farm